 These examples illustrate the importance of the interest rate and duration of your investments.
 With that being said, risk tolerance should always be considered with higher interest rates; a higher rate of return generally comes with additional risk.

-The Importance of Investing Early
+The Importance of Investing Early to Earn Interest

 - A 25-year-old invests $5,000 every year for 10 consecutive years.
 After age 34, no additional investments are made and the money is left to grow until the investor reaches age 65.